MarcinOrlowski/laravel-api-response-builder/EXCEPTION_HANDLER.md

 in your messages.
 Supported are `:error_code` substituted by actual error code assigned to this exception and `:message` substituted by content returned by exception's `getMessage()` method.

+## Exceptions with messages ##

+By default, exception provided messages have higher priority than mapped error messages.
+This behaviour can be configured with `use_exception_message_first` option.
+When option is set to `true` (which is default value) and when exception's `getMessage()` returns non empty string, that string will be used as returned as `message` w/o further processing.
+If it is set to `true` but exception provides no message, then mapped message will be used and the ":message" placeholder will be substituted with exception class name.
+When option is set to @false, then pre 2.0 behaviour takes place and mapped messages will always be used with `:message` placeholder being substituted with exception message (can if it is empty string).

 ## Exception Handler conflicts ##